 Your face and eyes may be swollen and bruised.
-The swelling should go down within 48 hours and the bruising within a few days.
-Some people may have a swelling filled with fluid in the area over the operation scar.
-This is called a meningocele and will go down over time.
+This swelling should go down within 48 hours and the bruising within a few days.
+Sometimes a swelling filled with fluid develops under the operation scar.
+This may take longer but will go down over time.

 Drips and drains

-You may also have a drip (infusion) going into a vein in your arm.
-This is to replace any fluids you may have lost and keep you hydrated.
-A nurse will remove it when you’re able to eat and drink properly.
+You may have a drip (infusion) into a vein in your arm to keep you hydrated and replace fluids you may have lost.
+A nurse will remove it once you are drinking and eating properly.

-There may be a tube coming from the wound to drain blood or fluid into a bottle.
-It’s usually removed within a day or two.
+There may be a tube coming from your wound to drain blood or fluid into a bottle.
+This is usually removed a day or two after the surgery.

 Some people have a tube that goes up the nose and down into the stomach.
 This is called a nasogastric tube.
-It’s used to remove fluid from the stomach to stop you being sick.
+It is used to remove fluid from the stomach to stop you being sick.

-You may also have a tube put into your bladder to drain urine from it.
-This is called a catheter and is usually taken out in a few days.
+You may also have a tube called a catheter to drain urine from your bladder.
+It is usually taken out when you start to move about more.

 You may have a headache when you wake up after the operation.
 The nurses will give you regular painkillers until it gets better.
-It’s unusual to get a lot of pain after surgery to the brain.
-Always tell your nurse or doctor if you’re in pain or if the pain starts to get worse.
+Headaches usually settle over a few days.
+Always tell your nurse or doctor if you have pain or if the pain starts to get worse.

 The wound on your head may be covered with a dressing or bandage for the first few days.
 The nurses will check it regularly to make sure it is healing well.
-After about 7–10 days, they remove your staples or stitches.
+After about seven to ten days, they will remove your staples or stitches.
 This can be done at the hospital or at home by a district nurse.
 If dissolving stitches were used, these won’t need to be removed.